chark/scriptable-events/Documentation~/README.md

 }
 ```

-The optional editor script (note that the generated editor script is a placeholder):
+The optional _Scriptable Event Editor_ script (note that the generated editor script is a placeholder):
 ```cs
 using ScriptableEvents.Editor;
 using UnityEditor;